iamkdraj/iamkdraj.github.io/content/Literature/Literary Movements/Aestheticism.md

 ---
-title: Aestheticism and the "Art for Art's Sake" Movement (c.
-1870-1900)
+title: Aestheticism and the Art for Arts Sake Movement c 1870-1900
 tags:
   - literary-movements
   - literature